CIRS: Symptoms, Screening, and How Clinicians Approach It

 What is CIRS?

 CIRS stands for Chronic Inflammatory Response Syndrome.
 It is a multi system inflammatory illness caused by exposure to biotoxins, most commonly from water damaged buildings.
-It was defined by leading mold illness researchers, who have published over 150 peer reviewed papers on the condition.
-About 24% of the population carries genetic variants (HLA-DR) that make them unable to clear these biotoxins, leading to chronic inflammation affecting the brain, lungs, gut, joints, and hormones.
+It was defined by the clinicians who built the CIRS framework; mainstream bodies like the CDC do not recognize it as a standard diagnosis.
+The framework attributes susceptibility to certain HLA-DR genetic variants, a theory from its own research that has not been independently validated.
+The reported pattern is chronic inflammation affecting the brain, lungs, gut, joints, and hormones.

 What are the symptoms of CIRS?

 CIRS affects multiple body systems simultaneously.
 Common symptoms include fatigue that does not improve with sleep, brain fog and memory problems, chronic sinus congestion, joint pain and morning stiffness, shortness of breath, light sensitivity, frequent urination, static electricity shocks, ice pick pains, night sweats, mood changes, and new food sensitivities.
-The CIRS 13 cluster symptom questionnaire scores 8 or more out of 13 clusters in 98% of confirmed CIRS cases.
+Per the framework’s authors, people they diagnose with CIRS almost always score 8 or more of the 13 symptom clusters, which is why that threshold is used.

 What is the VCS test for mold illness?

 The Visual Contrast Sensitivity (VCS) test is a vision screening tool that detects neurological damage from biotoxin exposure.
 Mycotoxins damage the small capillaries that supply the optic nerve, reducing your ability to distinguish between shades of gray at certain spatial frequencies.
 The test takes 10 minutes and is available free online at vcstest.com.
-A failed VCS test combined with 8+ symptom clusters has 98.5% accuracy for identifying CIRS.
+A failed screen combined with 8 or more symptom clusters is the threshold the framework’s authors treat as strongly suggestive.
+Bring the result to a physician rather than self-diagnosing.

 How is CIRS treated?